wisdark/koadic/README.md

 ### Future Improvements (a.k.a.
 Koadic 2.0)
 - Rewrite and redesign the server stack to be cleaner.
-- Support multiple listeners on the same port.
-- Dynamic server routing based on request headers.
 - Actual VBScript support.

 ### Disclaimer